-Kings Crown X Thai, can be very strong, ie a little can go a long way, especially for recreational tokers or those looking for a happy and energetic “daytime” weed that stimulates creativity and productivity.
+Kings Crown X Thai can be very strong and a little can go a long way.
+Especially for recreational tokers or those looking for a happy and energetic “daytime” weed that stimulates creativity and productivity.
 A few tokes too many and you may have take a few moments to pull yourself back together from giggle fits.